Cmb.Tech NV research snapshot

 Base case

-More likely if tanker rates normalize gradually, the hydrogen business progresses on announced projects but does not yet contribute significant revenue, and the market values CMBT near 9-11x forward earnings in line with the broader shipping peer group, adjusting for the hydrogen premium.
+More likely if freight rates normalize gradually toward mid-cycle, forward EPS lands near the roughly $1.08 implied by the 14.97x forward multiple, the hydrogen business progresses on announced projects but does not yet contribute significant revenue, and the market values CMBT near 9-11x forward earnings in line with the broader shipping peer group.

 Bearish case

-More likely if tanker rates decline sharply from a global recession or increased fleet supply, the hydrogen strategy requires more capital than expected, debt service costs rise, or the market re-rates CMBT toward 5-7x forward earnings reflecting a pure shipping cyclical valuation without the hydrogen premium.
+More likely if a tanker down-cycle develops from fleet oversupply or a global recession, dry bulk rates fall sharply, the roughly $1.2 billion remaining CapEx strains cash flow, debt service costs rise, or the market re-rates CMBT toward 5-7x normalized earnings as a pure shipping cyclical without the hydrogen premium.

 CMBT AI technical analysis